geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 did_, then here's everything you need to know.
 # 1 Foreword and References

-I'll try to do my best to actually go into details around the algorithm and implementation details, rather than leaving it at the high-level stuff.
+I'll aim to go into details around the algorithm and implementation, rather than leaving it at a high-level overview.
 However, since this will be a long article, I'll need to focus on Dogleg specifically and I can only touch on adjacent topics.
 Additionally, I will focus on the topic of _unconstrained least squares minimization_.
 Dogleg itself is a general